 Unlike most copyrighted books, some Dover publications permit you to scan and reproduce up to ten illustrations from the book for any one project free and without special permission.

 Note how using the same colors and typefaces in this map (figure 5) conform it to the style of the brochure.
 A strong palette allows you to integrate a variety of elements without disrupting the mood.

 Sources: 1800 Woodcuts by Thomas Bewick and His School published by Dover Publications.
 Now available through Dover Pictura.

 There is, of course, a huge selection of great stock and royalty-free photography available today, more than ever before.
 Generic images are convenient, easy-to-use and, in most cases, fairly inexpensive.
 But this type of project requires custom photography (figure 6).

 Most clients don’t fancy paying a professional photographer $800 or $1000 a day to shoot their product or location, but nothing can substitute for showing actual people, places, and products.

 Even more important is that you show your product or the result of using it.
-Obviously, if you are selling handmade furniture, you're going to show it—but even if you're selling accounting services, I urge you to show it.
+Obviously, if you are selling handmade furniture, you’re going to show it—but even if you’re selling accounting services, I urge you to show it.
 How?
-Commission a photographer to photograph the package of information you send when people inquire about your business.
+Commission a photograph the package of information you send when people inquire about your business.
 Show the old photograph of the founder in his 1920s office.
-Make your materials personal and you have a far better chance of building the kind of relationship people need so they feel comfortable enough to work with you.
+Make your materials personal and you have a far better chance of building the kind of relationship people need to feel comfortable enough to work with you.

 There are two basic ways to reproduce color on a conventional printing press: using process colors or solid colors.
 The process method typically employs four process colors—cyan, magenta, yellow, and black (CMYK).
 The great majority of full-color materials you see—magazines, direct mail, and packaging—are printed using the four-color process.
 Screened combinations of these four inks can reproduce a wide spectrum of colors.